Disclosure on California Transparency in Supply Chains Act of 2010

 The State of California Transparency in Supply Chains Act of 2010 (the “California Supply Chains Act”) requires that manufacturers and retailers, doing business in California, disclose their efforts to eradicate slavery and human trafficking from its supply chain.
 The law was designed to increase consumer’s knowledge about the products they buy and the companies they choose to support.

-Tredegar Corporation and its subsidiaries, which includes but is not limited to The William L. Bonnell Company, Inc., AACOA Extrusions, Inc., Futura Industries Corporation, Bright View Technologies Corporation, Tredegar Film Products Corporation and Tredegar Film Products (Latin America, Inc.) (the “Company”) is firmly opposed to any form of forced labor, human trafficking and slavery, and has had a long-standing policy against child labor.
+Tredegar Corporation and its subsidiaries, which includes but is not limited to Bonnell Aluminum (Corporate), Inc., Bonnell Aluminum, Inc., Bonnell Aluminum (Elkhart), Inc., Bonnell Aluminum (Niles), LLC, Bonnell Aluminum (Clearfield), Inc., Tredegar Surface Protection, LLC, Tredegar Performance Films, Inc. (Pottsville), Tredegar Far East Corporation, Tredegar Film Products (Europe), Inc., Tredegar Film Products (Latin America), Inc. and Terphane LLC (the “Company”) are firmly opposed to any form of forced labor, human trafficking and slavery, and has had a long-standing policy against child labor.
 We comply with the employment and labor laws of every country in which we operate and expect the same from those with whom we do business.

 Under the California Supply Chains Act, we are required to disclose to what extent, if any, the Company: